-• Anti-spam/Anti-virus Email Filtering Service- All email accounts hosted by MERLIN are scanned for spam and viruses.
-This service is also available for an annual fee to any school division that runs and maintains its own email server.

-Spam continues to be alive and well, albeit in lower volumes than the Agency has seen in past years.
-Highly targeted phishing campaigns are the top concern as spammers are utilitzing improved techniques for evading IP reputation-based and traditional anti-virus tools.
-MERLIN continues to use new and novel methods to keep users from receiving unwanted or malicious email.

-- Distributed Denial of Service (DDoS) Mitigation Service-All Internet traffic through MERLIN is protected from DDoS attacks.
+- Anti-spam/Anti-virus Email Filtering Service-All email accounts hosted by MERLIN are scanned for spam and viruses.
+This service is also available for an annual fee to any school division that runs and maintains its own email server. - Spam continues to be alive and well, albeit in lower volumes than the Agency has seen in past years.
+Highly targeted phishing campaigns are the top concern as spammers are utilizing improved techniques for evading IP reputation-based and traditional anti-virus tools.
+MERLIN continues to use new and novel methods to keep users from receiving unwanted or malicious email. - Distributed Denial of Service (DDoS) Mitigation Service-All Internet traffic through MERLIN is protected from DDoS attacks.
 MERLIN currently sees about 100 Distributed Denial of Service (DDoS) attacks per month.
 MERLIN leverages a DDoS Mitigation Service from our Internet Service Provider which continues to be very effective.
-We also have expanded protection to routers within our network for reporting and blocking of DDoS attacks. - Web Content Filtering-MERLIN provides blocking or filtering of undesirable Internet web content.
-Currently 48 educational organizations are using this service. - Vulnerability, Anti-virus, and Spyware Protection-MERLIN provides protection from known vulnerabilities, spyware and viruses by utilizing a Palo Alto Networks firewall.
-Nonhosted firewall client traffic passes through this firewall and is: - Scanned for client and server-based vulnerabilities -Vulnerabilities classified as critical, high, and medium severity are automatically blocked. - Scanned for viruses-Web, FTP, IMAP, POP3, SMTP, and SMB traffic is analyzed.
+Tools for DDoS attack protection and mitigation are also implemented and built into our core networking infrastructure. - Web Content Filtering-MERLIN provides blocking or filtering of undesirable Internet web content.
+Currently 65 educational organizations are using this service. - Vulnerability, Anti-virus, and Spyware Protection-MERLIN provides protection from known vulnerabilities, spyware, and viruses by utilizing a Palo Alto Networks firewall.
+Non-hosted firewall client traffic passes through this firewall and is: - Scanned for client and server-based vulnerabilities- Vulnerabilities classified as critical, high, and medium severity are automatically blocked. - Scanned for viruses-Web, FTP, IMAP, POP3, SMTP, and SMB traffic is analyzed.
 Traffic containing viruses is blocked and the connections are reset. - Examined for spyware-Spyware categorized and classified as critical, high, and medium severity are automatically blocked and connections are reset.

 MERLIN also makes use of Palo Alto's Wildfire service for all client traffic.
 This service uploads unknown executables and portable apps to its Cloud sandbox.
-Files are executed and all
+Files are executed and all activity is monitored to determine if the file contains malware or behaves in a malicious way.
+Future downloads of any files identified as malicious are blocked.